 We know that stress can affect our physical, emotional and mental health.
-But so often we overlook the spiritual effect of stress.
+But so often we overlook the spiritual effects of stress.
 Our spirit absolutely can suffer from the effects of too much stress and the negative consequences of that are rarely covered by conventional medicine and therapy.
 But the mind, body and spirit are all connected and if you only focus on two of the three, it is about as good as having a two legged stool.
 That stool simply cannot stand on its own and won’t function in the way that it was intended without that third leg!

 So let’s look at how stress can undermine our spirit.